Frequently Asked Questions

 Q: When are applications due?

-A: Because the MMH Program begins in May each year, our selection process concludes earlier than most other graduate programs.
-The deadlines for the next MMH class can be found on our admission timetable.
+A: The deadlines for the next MMH class can be found on our admission timetable.
 You must complete your application and a personal interview before the application deadline in order to receive an admission decision.

 Q: Is Visa assistance offered for international students?